-Today I wake up in the mornings feeling mostly rested and happy.
-I get sleepy at 9-10 PM, and I have no troubles falling into sleep (only if I have a second cup of coffee during the day or dark chocolate later in the day or stuff like that).
+Today, I wake up in the mornings feeling mostly rested and happy.
+I get sleepy at 9-10 PM, and I have no troubles falling into sleep, unless I have a second cup of coffee during the day or dark chocolate later in the day.

 My skin is better than ever (after many weeks of very strange, dry snaky skin on my upper arms, shoulders, legs after starting the CT, but all gone now), the pores on my nose and face are smaller, and I love how my skin feels like velvet these days!

 My body composition is better without any exercise, and teeth are in great shape.
 I actually sometimes forget to brush my teeth in the morning because my mouth feels and tastes so clean!
-But I do floss and brush and take good care of my teeth.
-I always had the thing with my teeth.
-I got scared as I realized they were getting in bad shape from my excess fruit consumption year-round.
+I floss, brush, and take good care of my teeth.

-I have so much power at work!
-Huh, I feel like flying really!
-If I just do not mess around with coffee and cream and almonds at work LOL.
-They can make me feel less well, but even then I have lots of amazing energy.
+I have so much power at work.
+I feel like flying really!
+If I just don’t mess around with coffee, cream and almonds at work.
+They make me feel less well, but even then I have lots of amazing energy.

-It sometimes feels like a lion that slowly awakes in me that is there to protect my sanity, my development, health, and happiness.
+It sometimes feels like a lion has slowly awakens in me, that is there to protect my sanity, my development, health, and happiness.
 I feel it has something to do with love, too.
-Sometimes it (the lion, huh?) gets so strong it is almost scary.
+Sometimes it (the lion, huh?) gets so strong, it is almost scary.

 I do some face-dunking, just like five times in a bowl of cold water with some snow in it.
 It is so refreshing!
-Like it I go and dip into the river, or I do it later in the day.
-But I do not use the shower anymore at all except a cold shower at work at times.
+I go and dip into the river, or I do it later in the day.
+But I do not use the shower anymore at all, except a cold shower at work at times.

 My mom and dad dip into it every morning, too!
 I could never believe my daddy would go so far but he does now!
 Yay!

 I keep it cool in my apartment, around 58 degrees F. I always put on just so much clothes that I am not freezing when I go out.
 I have realized I don’t need much clothing.
-If I do snow work at around 25-30 degrees F, I need just a long-sleeved cotton shirt and leggings and boots and gloves and I am fine.
+If I do snow work at around 25-30 degrees F, I need just a long-sleeved cotton shirt and leggings and boots and gloves, and I am fine.
 I do not freeze at all.
-I am not torturing me in any way LOL.
+I am not torturing me in anyway.